 20. Du Fu (HPI : 76.16)

-With an HPI of 76.16, Du Fu is ranked 20th among the most Famous Chinese People of all time.
+With an HPI of 76.16, Du Fu is ranked 20th among the most Famous People of China of all time.
 His biography is available in 116 different languages on Wikipedia..

 With an HPI of 76.83, Chiang Kai-shek is ranked 19th among the most Famous Chinese People of all time.
 His biography has been translated into 115 different languages of Wikipedia.

 With an HPI of 76.89, Empress Dowager Cixi is ranked 17th among the most Famous Chinese People of all time.
 Her biography is available in 87 different languages on Wikipedia.
-She is the most famous chinese woman.
+Empress Dowager Cixi is ranked 1st among the most Famous Chinese Women ever.

 17. Hu Jintao (HPI : 76.89)

-With an HPI of 76.89, Hu Jintao is also ranked 17th among the most Famous Chinese People of all time.
-His biography has been translated into 106 different languages of Wikipedia..
+With an HPI of 76.89, Hu Jintao is also ranked 17th among the most Famous People of China of all time.
+His biography has been translated into 106 different languages of Wikipedia.
+Hu Jintao is also 4th most Famous living Chinese Person.

 16. Puyi (HPI : 77.19)